-Proposed works are accompanied by a Electrical Services Lighting and Power Layout plan prepared by Gary Roberts and Associates Pty Ltd, held at Appendix G. Having regard to this assessment, matters relating to visual privacy, including obtrusive light spill and views, relating to the relocation of light poles and use of proposed field are provided below.
+Proposed works are accompanied by an Electrical Services Lighting and Power Layout Plan prepared by Gary Roberts and Associates Pty Ltd, held at Appendix G. Having regard to the assessment of the proposed works, matters relating to visual privacy, including obtrusive light spill and views, relating to the installation of light poles, the construction of the amenities building and use of proposed new half sized field are provided below.